abhikjain360/sdn-project/README.md

 sudo ip link set <interface-name> up
 ```

-8. Run the output of compilation using [`simple_switch`] (which is obtained when installing bmv2) and bind it's port to dummy interfaces taht we created in previous step.
+8. Run the output of compilation using [`simple_switch`] (which is obtained when installing bmv2) and bind it's port to dummy interfaces that we created in previous step.
 ```sh
 sudo simple_switch -i 0@eth00 -i 1@eth01 -i 2@eth02 swtichtree.json
 ```